InternetFreedomFoundation/archive/content/post/we-wrote-to-the-ugc-and-the-ministry-of-education-on-exam-proctoring.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["accesstointernet", "Data Protection", "facial recognition", "Privacy", "SaveOurPrivacy", "Surveillance"] date = 2021-01-09T04:30:00Z description = ""
+categories = ['accesstointernet', 'Data Protection', 'facial recognition', 'Privacy', 'SaveOurPrivacy', 'Surveillance'] date = 2021-01-09T04:30:00Z description = ''
 draft = false
-slug = "we-wrote-to-the-ugc-and-the-ministry-of-education-on-exam-proctoring"
+slug = 'we-wrote-to-the-ugc-and-the-ministry-of-education-on-exam-proctoring'
-summary = "Following multiple reports of the use of exam proctoring technology by various universities across the country, we wrote to the University Grants Commission and the Ministry of Education. " tags = ["accesstointernet", "Data Protection", "facial recognition", "Privacy", "SaveOurPrivacy", "Surveillance"] title = "We wrote to the UGC and the Ministry of Education on exam proctoring"
+summary = 'Following multiple reports of the use of exam proctoring technology by various universities across the country, we wrote to the University Grants Commission and the Ministry of Education. ' tags = ['accesstointernet', 'Data Protection', 'facial recognition', 'Privacy', 'SaveOurPrivacy', 'Surveillance'] title = 'We wrote to the UGC and the Ministry of Education on exam proctoring'

 +++